Frequently Asked Questions

 Do I need any experience to run in elections?

-No. When standing for one of our student leadership positions, we’ll provide you with all of the necessary information and resources in order to make sure you’ve got everything you need to have the best possible chance of success.
-If you’ve got any questions throughout the nominations and elections periods, you can always touch base with someone from the RAD team and they will be more than happy to help.
-The RAD team will also be in regular contact with you throughout these periods and will regularly provide you with key information meaning you’re constantly up to date.
+Nope!
+When standing for one of our student leadership positions, we will provide you with all of the necessary information and resources in order to make sure you’ve got everything you need to have the best possible chance of success.

 When is the deadline for putting myself forward?